webwinkelkeur logo

 #define NOTE_DS8 4978

-This code works but still needs to be adjusted to function ideally.
+This code works but needs some adjustments to function ideally.

-We leave this to you because you will then really start programming!
+We leave this up to you because then you will actually be doing the programming yourself!